Meet our team of staff and volunteers...

 Kathy has a background in Fine Arts and has worked within the secondary school and further education sectors, including the Worker’s Education Association.
 She has represented Historic Buildings & Places at several Public Inquiries, as well as Assessor on regional and national regeneration competitions and represents Historic Buildings & Places on Manchester City Council’s Conservation Panel.
 Kathy has a long-standing involvement with the Civic Society movement, and is currently Chair of the North West Association of Civic Trusts and Societies, continuing to campaign for a future for significant buildings, particularly vernacular, and industrial in often overlooked localities.

-Leslie Du Cane - Hon.
+Giles Adams - Hon.
 Treasurer

 Members of the Board